 If you or a family member know someone who has experienced a wrongful death, or who was killed in a motor vehicle collision, you should contact our office right away.
-The deceased person and all of his or her heirs are potentially entitled to recover substantial damages against the person(s) or company that caused their death.
+The deceased person and all of his or her heirs are potentially entitled to recover extremely substantial damages against the person(s) or company that caused or contributed to their death.

-The Nevada Revised Statutes set forth specific provisions that protect the rights of the decedent’s heirs and if you fail to act within the required time constraints under those rules, you could be barred from any recovery related to the loss of your loved one due to wrongful death.
+The Nevada Revised Statutes set forth specific provisions that protect the rights of the decedent’s heirs.
+If you fail to act within the required time constraints under those rules, you could be barred from any recovery related to the loss of your loved one.

 NRS 41.085 Heirs and personal representatives may maintain action.

 “When the death of any person, whether or not a minor, is caused by the wrongful act or neglect of another, the heirs of the decedent and the personal representatives of the decedent may each maintain an action for damages against the person who caused the death, or if the wrongdoer is dead, against the wrongdoer’s personal representatives, whether the wrongdoer died before or after the death of the person injured by the wrongdoer.
 If any other person is responsible for the wrongful act or neglect, or if the wrong-doer is employed by another person who is responsible for the wrongdoer’s conduct, the action may be maintained against that other person, or if the other person is dead, against the other person’s personal representatives.”